-The primary objectives of the DHHS Office of Quality Improvement (QI) system are to improve the overall quality and integrity of services and supports that are provided to its customers including consumers and family members, service providers and DHHS Office of Quality Improvement staff.
-Additionally, DHHS Office of Quality Improvement aims to ensure that programs and services are responsive to consumer and family needs.
+The primary objectives of the DHHS Office of Coninuous Quality Improvement (OCQI) are to improve the overall quality and integrity of services and supports that are provided to its customers including consumers and family members, service providers and DHHS Office of Quality Improvement staff.
+Additionally, DHHS Office of Coninuous Quality Improvement aims to ensure that programs and services are responsive to consumer and family needs.

 These objectives are accomplished through routine monitoring of service system utilization and growth; ongoing tracking of system, program and agency performance; incorporating best practice standards into the service delivery process; and using evaluation information to inform individual, system, program planning activities and decision-making.

-The DHHS Office of Quality Improvement system is built on a foundation that includes a focus on consumer and family involvement and outcomes and collaboration with key organizations and system stakeholders.
+The DHHS Office of Coninuous Quality Improvement is built on a foundation that includes a focus on consumer and family involvement and outcomes and collaboration with key organizations and system stakeholders.
 The system is designed to continually improve performance over time, in addition to identifying and correcting specific problems.
-The QI system demands excellence and continually strives to "raise the bar" rather than seeking only to meet a standard of acceptability.
+The OCQI demands excellence and continually strives to "raise the bar" rather than seeking only to meet a standard of acceptability.

 - Nationally recognized child and adolescent assessment and outcome tracking system in all child case management and crisis programs.